Pjj0417/swin-CRM/README.md

 ## ⬇️ Pretrained Weights

-A download script is provided for the comparison backbones:
+A helper script is provided for downloading the public pretrained weights used by the comparison backbones.

 ```bash
 chmod +x download_pretrained_weights.sh